Navdeep-Singh-Ghotra/ckad/AppBuildDesign/appbuilddesign.md

 ### Define, build and modify container images
 <details>

-<summary>Navigate to the directory app-a/ch04/containerized-java-app of the checked-out GitHub repository bmuschko/ckad-study-guide.
+<summary>1.
+Navigate to the directory app-a/ch04/containerized-java-app of the checked-out GitHub repository bmuschko/ckad-study-guide.
 Inspect the Dockerfile.

 Build the container image from the Dockerfile with the tag nodejs-hello-world:1.0.0.